 The Source Control component of Rational Team Concert is a component-based version control system built on the Jazz platform.
-Its focus is on supporting geographically distributed teams and has strong support for parallel and agile development.
-It's built from the ground up to support a highly integrated collaborative development environment, integration with defect tracking, integration with builds, and process-centric automation.
+It focuses on supporting geographically distributed teams and has strong support for parallel and agile development.
+It is built from the ground up to support a highly integrated collaborative development environment, integration with defect tracking, integration with builds, and process-centric automation.
 With these other software engineering aspects in mind, the Source Control component is flexible to accommodate different programming practices such as component-driven development or feature-driven development.

 The storage model is entirely based on change set, which provide atomic changes to sets of files.
 Change sets are the base currency and can be shared (via work items), suspended, discarded, and reverted.

 Teams or projects own a set of streams that provide a simple mechanism for sharing change sets between team members.
 Streams can be created easily for ad hoc collaborations, and streams can be created from builds to reproduce shipped products.
 In addition, streams provide an efficient scaling mechanism where teams of teams can be isolated and flow their changes into stream hierarchies as integration is needed.

 Instead of combining all your change sets in the same namespace, components provide an addition composition mechanism to organize work in the same repository.
 Files are grouped into change sets which belong to a specific component, and components are grouped into streams.

 Because everything is based on change sets, it is easy to switch between tasks by suspending and resuming change sets.
 You don't have to think about branching or tagging; just put aside your changes and get back to them later.

 Teams can choose to replicate changes to separate RTC Servers to allow for source code to be mastered in multiple locations for availability purposes.
 By replicating change sets between servers, administrators have some additional flexibility as to how teams can work with source code as their products and requirements change over time.

 There is full support for tracking file renames and moves, in addition to support for merging structural conflicts.